apalbright/thelittledataset/content/post/ct-pretrial-descriptives.md

 # Intro

 About 65% of people in jail in the US have not yet been convicted of a crime.
-Instead, they are in jail awaiting court action on a charge -- they are "pretrial" inmates.^[Given that [97% of federal cases and 94% of state cases are resolved with pleas deals](https://theappeal.org/justice-in-america-episode-2-the-94-plea-deals/), perhaps we should more accurately call them "pre-plea" inmates.]
+Instead, they are in jail awaiting court action on a charge -- they are "pretrial" inmates.^[Given that [97% of federal cases and 94% of state cases are resolved with plea deals](https://theappeal.org/justice-in-america-episode-2-the-94-plea-deals/), perhaps we should more accurately call them "pre-plea" inmates.]
 The [most recent BJS numbers](https://www.bjs.gov/content/pub/pdf/ji17.pdf) estimate that, on a given day, about 482,000 people were pretrial inmates in mid-2017.
 Over the course of a whole year, *millions* of people flow in and out of pretrial detention.^[Previously, I estimated that [~2.5-4.5 million unique people](https://thelittledataset.com/2019/01/14/dynamics-of-pretrial-jail-populations/#fnref:He-assumed-about) flow through pretrial detention in a year.]
 Given ongoing US [bail reform](https://www.themarshallproject.org/records/1439-bail-reform) efforts, it is extremely policy relevant to better understand descriptive statistics about pretrial populations.
 As such, I'll dig into the following string of questions (with a publicly available dataset):

 1. Why are people admitted to jail pretrial?
 (I.e., what charges are responsible for the most pretrial detention admissions?)
 2. What are the demographic characteristics (gender, race, age) of those individuals in jail pretrial?
 (How does this compare to the general population?)